Caelumlabs/caelum-demo/README.md

 **Execution**

-Run the script to complete the registration process as admin of the platform.
+Run the command below to complete the registration process as admin of the platform.

 By the end of the process you should be able to locate a JSON file with your keys and your admin credential at `data/admin.json`.